Disclaimer: This post contains affiliate links. I will earn a commission if you make a purchase by clicking on the link at no extra cost to you.

 Besides the usual Malay specialties, you can also eat some pretty good Indian food at one of the many restaurants in town.
 Malay food is very meat-heavy and, as a vegetarian, I was relieved to come across an Indian restaurant that served vegetarian meals.

-KAMPONG AYER (WATER VILLAGES)
+KAMPONG AYER (FLOATING WATER VILLAGES)

 From the looks of the dilapidated houses, you might think the villagers are impoverished.
 On the contrary, many of those living in the floating villages are said to be moderately rich.
 I was told the Sultan offers free, newly-built housing on land but many residents prefer to continue living in their family heirloom homes of Kampong Ayer.